 - card manufacturers eg TAG who are one of our approved card manufacturers;

 - auditors eg ECSC who audit our compliance to PCIDSS standards

 in order to allow us to manage our business and to provide the products and services to you.

 Your data is secured by encryption, firewalls and Secure Socket Layer (SSL) technology.
-This is industry standard encryption technology which manages the security of messages transmitted across the internet.
+This is an industry-standard encryption technology which manages the security of messages transmitted across the internet.
 When we receive your data, we store it on secure servers which can only be accessed by us.
-We store your passwords using one way encryption which means we do not know what your password is.
+We store your passwords using one-way encryption which means we do not know what your password is.

 Our third party data host provider uses servers located in the US to store personal data.
 As a result, when you use our Website, your personal data will be transferred to the US which is located outside of the European Economic Area and so is not governed by European data protection laws.